Denver Nuggets: 1996–2003: Another period of struggle

 After finishing the 1996–97 season with the fourth-worst record in the league (21–61), the Nuggets sent Antonio McDyess to the Phoenix Suns, and Dale Ellis returned to Seattle.
 Denver flirted with history in the 1997–98, by nearly setting the mark for fewest wins in an 82-game season (11).
 They tied the then-NBA's all-time worst single-season losing streak at 23—only one game shy of the overall worst mark of 24 by the Cleveland Cavaliers of the early 1980s.
 The losing streak was later broken by the Cavaliers in 2011 and the Philadelphia 76ers in 2014 with 26 consecutive losses.
-Several years later, the Nuggets tied for the worst record in the NBA in 2002–03, also with the Cavaliers.
+While the Nuggets would slowly rebuild towards semi-competitiveness, they remained out of the playoffs, with the best record of this time still a game below .500, a 40-42 finish in 2000-2001.
+However, it would serve merely a brief respite before struggling further, hitting a nadir at the start of the following season when then-coach Dan Issel was forced to resign after making an inflammatory comment towards a heckling fan.
+It all culminated in the Nuggets tying for the worst record in the NBA in 2002–03 with a ghastly 17-65 record, also with the Cavaliers.